Newsom: Some State Workers Will Not Return To Downtown Sacramento Offices

 SACRAMENTO (CBS13) – Gov. Gavin Newsom spoke to CBS13’s Steve Large in a one-on-one interview ahead of his big $75 billion budget surplus spending plan Friday.

-Newsom sat down to talk about small business help, and he also talked about small businesses suffering in downtown Sacramento with so many state workers now working remotely.READ MORE: Adoption Drawing To Be Held For 49 Dogs Rescued From Turlock Home If Unclaimed By Owners As Of May 18
+Newsom sat down to talk about small business help, and he also talked about small businesses suffering in downtown Sacramento with so many state workers now working remotely.READ MORE: What We Know About Lance Lowe, Stockton Police Officer Jimmy Inn's Killer

 The governor answered questions about whether downtown businesses will get a post-pandemic return of the full state work force.